 Once you select the state and/or county, you'll see the state/county outlined in red.
 If you click or hover your mouse over the state/county, you will see the percentage of people in the state/county who agree with the question, as well as how that percentage compares to the national average.

-Estimated % of adults who think global warming is happening (72%), 2020 b.
+Estimated % of adults who think global warming is happening (72%), 2020

+- a.
+What percentage of people in your state/county agree with the question? - b.
 How does this percentage compare to the national average?